Logo

 Security Considerations & Risks

-While the View Setup and Configuration permission is read-only, it’s important to be aware of the potential security risks it poses.
-Understanding these risks will help you navigate the system with caution and maintain data security.
+While the View Setup and Configuration permission is read-only, it is important to be aware of the potential security risks it poses.
+Understanding these risks will help you navigate the system cautiously and maintain data security.

-• Exposes Setup Data: Users can see critical configurations like APEX classes, workflow rules, and security settings.
+• Exposes Setup Data: Users can view critical configurations such as APEX classes, workflow rules, and security settings.

-• Potential Compliance Risks: If sensitive business logic is visible, unauthorized access could lead to compliance issues.
+• Potential Compliance Risks: If sensitive business logic is visible, unauthorized access may result in compliance issues.

 • Indirect Data Exposure: Users can access metadata, object structures, and user roles, which could be used to infer business processes.